 I had about 1/2 cup of chopped scapes left from my garden haul so I decided to find a new way to use them.
-Like I said in the last post, most people either grill them or make pesto from them.
+Like I said in the last post, most people either grill them or make pesto from them (there’s a great recipe for that here).
 But I started thinking about other things I could do with them.
 I thought about candied scapes (I know…probably weird but I made candied rosemary the week before as an experiment and when I added them to roasted cashews, they were epic…but, still, candied scapes?
 Hmmm … maybe not).

 But, hold on… have you ever had red pepper jelly with cheese?
 It’s sweet and spicy all at the same time!
 Sooooo….

 I grabbed what I had…my leftover scapes, a green pepper (which you don’t need but it will mellow out the flavour!!), a couple of jalapeños and some basil to soften out the spiciness!

 Well, ladies and gentlemen…I think I have hit the ‘cheeseboard jackpot’!!!

 What You’ll Need to Make Garlic Scape Pepper Jelly with Jalapeños and Basil: